cbednarski/hostess/README.md

 # hostess

-A command-line utility for managing your `/etc/hosts` file.
+An idempotent command-line utility for managing your `/etc/hosts` file.

 ## Usage

-    hostess add domain ip   # Add or change a hosts entry for this domain pointing to this IP hostess del domain      # Remove a domain from your hosts file hostess has domain      # exit code 0 or 1 depending on whether the domain is in your hosts file hostess off domain      # Disable a domain (but don't remove it completely)
+    hostess add domain ip   # Add or change a hosts entry for this domain pointing to this IP hostess add -off domain ip  # Add in a disabled state (if it already exists, disable it) hostess del domain      # Remove a domain from your hosts file hostess has domain      # exit code 0 or 1 depending on whether the domain is in your hosts file hostess off domain      # Disable a domain (but don't remove it completely)